-Food intolerance vs. food allergies
+Food sensitivity vs. food allergies

 The fact is a food allergy triggered by the release of IgE antibodies is a potentially serious health condition and different, very different, from a food sensitivity triggered by IgG antibodies.
 The latter is not a disease, but it may play a role in causing disease or making certain types of symptoms worse.

-Food intolerance and IBS
+Food sensitivity and IBS

 Studies have linked improvement with IBS (Irritable Bowel Syndrome) patients after IgG reactive foods were removed from the diet.
 Indeed, several small studies have further shown that removing IgG reactive foods from the diet helps reduce the frequency of migraines.
 Overall, studies and anecdotal evidence has underscored a strong connection between IgG food antibodies and inflammation.
 This makes sense as food sensitivity is an immune process that leads to inflammation, which in turn, often plays a role in the painful symptoms of many health conditions.

 There is no doubt that food sensitivity is an evolving area of research.
 New studies, new learning, new processes on the role of IgG in food reactions are released every year.
 For us that scientific research is critical, because for us, working with health care practitioners to improve patients’ health outcomes is, at the end of the day, all that matters… because at FitLabs, results matter.